KieranP/rails-graphql-svelte/README.md

 It includes a secure JWT & 2FA authentication system, and authorisation using Pundit.

-It is pre-wired with ActionCable for Websockets, and SolidQueue for background processing.
+It is pre-wired with ActionCable/SolidCable for Websockets, and ActiveJob/SolidQueue for Background Processing.

-It includes Rspec and Capybara for feature tests, and Rubocop/Brakeman for code analysis.
+It uses RSpec and Capybara for feature tests, and Rubocop/Brakeman for code analysis/quality.

 It contains a basic config for Github Actions.